“Big Bend is a land of strong beauty-often savage and always imposing” Lori Garrison

-Big Bend, located in the desert of Southwest Texas, along the United States/Mexico border, is named after the big bend in the Rio Grande river.
+Big Bend, located in the desert of deep Southwest Texas, along the United States/Mexico border, is named after the big bend in the Rio Grande river.
 The river serves as the Southern park boundary and forms the border between the United States and Mexico.
 The National Park Service takes care of and administers to approximately 118 miles along the border.
-Looking across the river into Mexico is a unique park experience.
+Looking across the river into Mexico from a National Park is a unique experience.

-Big Bend surprised us with it’s beautiful mountains.
+After driving through much of flat Texas, Big Bend surprised us with it’s beautiful mountains.
 The Chisos Mountains, which are the southernmost mountain range in the United States, are fully contained within the boundary of the park.
-There is no other National Park that has that unique feature.
-Fortunately, this means even though the park is located in the desert, the altitude makes the mountain area a good ten degrees cooler than the surrounding areas.
-Perfect for camping, even in the summer months.
+There is no other National Park that has that unique distinction.
+This means even though the park is located in the desert, the altitude of the mountain makes it a good ten degrees cooler in that area than the lower areas.
+It’s the perfect for camping, even in the summer months.

-The Chisos, highlighted by 7,825 ft tall Emory Peak, are home to a lot of wildlife.
-One of the park’s greatest accomplishments has been the return of the Mexican Black Bear.
+The Chisos, highlighted by 7,825 ft tall Emory Peak, are also home to a lot of wildlife.
+One of the park’s greatest achievements has been the return of the Mexican Black Bear.
 Absent for years, they have recently begun to be spotted again in the mountains.

-The Rio Grande has flowed through this area for millions of years and in it’s wake, left three beautiful canyons in Big Bend.
-Two of which we had the opportunity to visit.
+The Rio Grande has flowed through this area for millions of years and left behind three beautiful canyons.
+Two of which we got to see and hike a bit.

-You don’t just have to look at Boquillas from this side of the Rio Grande though.
-There is a port of entry nearby so as long as you remember to bring your passport, you can cross over into Mexico and check out the town in person.
-A boat will take you across the river and once on the other side, you can either walk or ride a burro into town.
+You can see Boquillas del Carmen across the river and as long as you remember to bring your passport, you can cross the Rio Grande and check it out in person.
+There’s a boat that will take you across at the port of entry.
+Once on the other side, you can either walk or ride a burro into town.
 The port of entry is open Wednesday through Saturday in high season and on weekends during low season.
-Since we were there during the week we didn’t have a chance to cross.
+We had our passports ready but since we were there during the week, sadly, we didn’t have a chance to cross.

 If Boquillas Canyon had a big sister, it would be the Santa Elena Canyon.
-Impressive is an understatement.
+Huge doesn’t even describe it.
 Once you know where to look, it can be seen from the park loop road.
 What appears to be a small slit in the rock is a huge canyon carved deep into the limestone, with walls that rise straight up from the canyon floor.

 Photographs just can’t capture it.
 You can cross the river to the right side of the canyon, pictured below, and hike up, and then down again to the river.
 We did only a small portion of this hike because it was 110 degrees and the first section is straight up.